 Homes built in the Federal style generally have three stories, each with five windows (or a door) equispaced along the front facing the street.
 Notice that the third-story windows are smaller than the lower floors.
 This increases the sense of height and produces a graceful balance.
 The symmetry lends itself to the development of a type of home that is quite prevalent in Newburyport: the “square house.”

 If the owner had sufficient funds he might have a larger house by rotating the plan 90 degrees enabling a second entrance and its facade on the side of the building.
 Such a mansion would befit a successful ship owner or merchant, many of whom lived in Newburyport.
 Or perhaps the owner had elderly parents or adult children starting their own families.
 The square house is ideal for such a situation.
-In fact, the Clark Currier Inn occupies the main section of the house while the innkeepers live in the smaller section accessed by the side entrance.

 Many of the homes in Newburyport are known by name.
 They may even have them on the front of the house.
 As you travel around the city you will notice that many houses have a similar sign.
 This tradition of signage is the result of a Works Projects Administration (WPA) initiated during The Depression in 1935.